Mikulej/PongMultiplayerServer/README.md

-# Pong Multiplayer
+# Pong Multiplayer Server
-1. Connect to server via ip and port
-2. Check if both players are ready to start
+1. Host a game
+2. Listen to client on sockets

+STEPS:
+1. Create two threads and listen to two ports from there
+2. Send player input data to the main 3rd thread
-3. Draw game screen using OpenGL, update vertices data
+3. Simulate the game
-4. When game ends it will restart in 5 second unless someone disconnects

-TO DO:

-Server - Client
+4. Send player input data from network threads to the main thread